Sicheng-Pan/GSoC-2023/index.md

 For *polars* series, my initial implementation was first serializing it to bits and then transfering the bits across the channel, but the performance was not ideal when the series contain a lot of data.
 As suggested by the code above, eventually I chose to create shared memory across processes, and then send the information about the shared memory across the channel.
 In this way I can avoid transfering large amount of bits across the channel.

-But still, I have to serialize and deserialize the *polars* series to and from bits.
-This is because I am unsure about the underlying structure of the series, as a result of which I could not directly create shared memory upon them, so there's still space for improvements.
+But still, I have to serialize and deserialize the *polars* series to and from bits, and pass it through a buffered channel in shared memory.
+This is because I am unsure about the underlying structure of the series, as a result of which I could not directly create shared memory upon them, so potentially there's still space for improvements.

 ### Background *R* process pool for better overheads